christinanevinuk/doc-trgc/docs/writing/page-header-fields.md

 ---
 # Page header/frontmatter field

 Each page requires a header, or 'frontmatter'.
-The frontmatter contains metadata about the document, and is not displayed on the web page.
+The frontmatter contains the metadata about the document, and is not displayed on the web page.

 Frontmatter example:

 ```
 ---
+id: usually-file-name
 title: Page header/frontmatter field
-weight: 50
-last_reviewed_on: 2021-10-20
-review_in: 22 weeks
-owner: platform-team
 ---
 ```